Foreign diplomats happy with security measures, says FM - New Age

 Foreign diplomats stationed in Dhaka on Sunday expressed satisfaction over the security measures taken for them so far.

-‘They’re very satisfied…they’ve appreciated government steps,’ foreign minister AH Mahmood Ali told reporters at a press conference at the foreign ministry in the afternoon, reports United News of Bangladesh.
+‘They’re very satisfied.
+They’ve appreciated government steps,’ Foreign Minister AH Mahmood Ali told the news agency at a press conference at the Foreign Ministry on Sunday afternoon.

-He said all foreigners in Dhaka and outside Dhaka have been brought under adequate security coverage.
+He said that all foreigners in Dhaka and outside Dhaka were brought under adequate security coverage.

 The government has also given permission for using bulletproof vehicles for the foreigners.